 Currently Reading…

-Chimedum Ohaegbu (CHIM-ay-doom aw-HAY-boo, she/her) lives in Vancouver on the territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations.
-She’s an editorial assistant at McClelland & Stewart and a two-time Hugo Award winner, and formerly worked as Uncanny Magazine’s managing and poetry editor.
-Her fiction debut was longlisted for the Nommo Award for African Science Fiction and Fantasy, and she holds a Pushcart Prize nomination for poetry.
+Chimedum Ohaegbu resides in Moh’kinstsis, colonially known as Calgary, Alberta.
+She is a three-time Hugo Award winner, and Room Magazine‘s managing editor.
 She’s a 2021 graduate of UBC’s Creative Writing Program (Bachelor of Fine Arts) and, as a playwright, the 2021 Black Arts Development Program.
-She loves insect facts but not insects, birds and magpies especially, and orchestral videogame music.
-Her work can be found in Strange Horizons, Arc Poetry Magazine, Contemporary Verse 2, The Magazine of Fantasy and Science Fiction, and the Year’s Best Dark Fantasy & Horror, Vol.3, among others.
+She loves insect facts, the theatre and stageplays, birds and magpies especially, and orchestral videogame music.
+Her work can be found in Strange HorizonsArc Poetry Magazine, Contemporary Verse 2The Magazine of Fantasy and Science Fiction, and the Year’s Best Dark Fantasy & Horror, Vol.3, among others.
+She is currently working on her first novel.

 Upcoming Events